Wilson Sonsini Goodrich & Rosati - The Inside View

 Main areas of work

-Capital markets, corporate governance, emerging companies, employee benefits and compensation, energy and climate solutions, finance, fund formation, investment adviser, mergers and acquisitions, private equity, real estate, restructuring, shareholder activism, and tax; commercial and technology transactions; appellate, class action, commercial, consumer, employment and trade secret, IP/patent, and securities litigation and trial; copyrights and trademarks, patents and innovations, and IP counseling; antitrust, consumer products, FDA, healthcare, privacy and cybersecurity, national security/CFIUS, export control and sanctions, FCPA and anti-corruption, strategic risk and crisis management, and regulatory compliance.
+Capital markets, corporate governance, emerging companies, employee benefits and compensation, energy and climate solutions, finance, mergers and acquisitions, private equity, real estate, shareholder activism, and tax; commercial and technology transactions; appellate, class action, commercial, employment, IP/patent, and securities trial and litigation; copyrights and trademarks, patents and innovations, and IP counseling; antitrust, consumer products, FDA, healthcare, data/privacy/cybersecurity, national security, export trade and sanctions, FCPA, and tariffs, customs, and import compliance.
 You can view the full practice group list by visiting www.wsgr.com

 Firm profile